mgoadric/cardstock/_posts/2019-03-15-hearts-heuristics.md

 of the way through, one player's estimate is consistently low, with very little or no chance of success.
 What happened here?

-At this point in the game, the purple player won a trick containing the *Queen of Spades*!
+At this point in the game, the blue player won a trick containing the *Queen of Spades*!
 With this card conveying 13 points to the player who wins it, this becomes an insurmountable penalty.
 The other players become even more confident in their positions of winning, until the rest of the Hearts cards play out and their scores are settled.